heartnetkung/joi-auto-admin/README.md

 | title    | title of this form                                               | string                                      | "เพิ่มข้อมูล" |
 | steps    | break form into multi steps using `<Steps>` component from antd. | [string]                                    | []            |
 | devMode  | remove `required` from all fields for easy testing               | boolean                                     | false         |

+## FAQ

+1. How do I change Antd theme color?

+- You can override css in your project by importing directly from antd.
+More explanation [here](https://ant.design/docs/react/customize-theme#Customize-in-less-file)

+2. I got eslint warning about strict mode?

+- Remove component `<React.StrictMode>`.
+[Antd library doesn't support it.](https://github.com/ant-design/ant-design/issues/22493)